leabutton/leabutton/README.md

 :computer: I worked most recently @ <a href="https://www.microsoft.com/">Microsoft</a> in the summer of 2024, and prior to this have worked at <a href="https://www.thalesgroup.com/">Thales</a> and <a href="https://www.immersivelabs.com/">Immersive Labs</a>.

-:mag: I'm currently looking around for grad roles and other opportunities to take up at the end of 2025.

 :high_brightness: Outside of all of this I'm super into climbing (bouldering, although I'm pretty average at it) and dance music.

 <hr>